Cat at Foal Farm

 When it comes to blending our furry family members, selecting the right dog breed can make all the difference.

-Some breeds naturally have a temperament that's more conducive to harmonious cohabitation with cats.
-Here, we'll explore a few of these paw-sitively compatible breeds, as well as some breeds that you should steer clear of.
+Some breeds naturally have a temperament that's more well-suited to living with cats.
+Here, we'll explore a few of these paw-sitively compatible breeds, as well as breeds that you should steer clear of.

 Which Dog Breeds Are Good with Cats?